 3.36 When a subsidiary effects an offer for subscription by way of a rights offer, the rights offer must be categorised in accordance with the provisions of Section 9 and not in terms of paragraphs 5.50 to 5.57.
 Any shares that are renounced by the listed holding company in favour of its shareholders pro rata to their holdings need not be taken into account for categorisation purposes in terms of Section 9.

-Shareholder spread

-3.37 Issuers must use their best endeavours to ensure that a minimum percentage of each class of securities is held by the public as described in paragraph 4.28(e) (“the minimum spread requirements”).

-3.38 [Repealed]

-3.39 [Repealed]

-3.40 [Repealed]

-3.41 [Repealed]

-Notification
+[moved to 3.4]Notification [Moved out of Section 3, see Relocation Report]

 3.42 [Repealed]